-NOTE: Long-term exposure to UV radiation is one of the risk factors associated with cataracts.
+Note: Long-term exposure to UV radiation is one of the risk factors associated with cataracts.
 Exposure is based on a number of factors such as environmental conditions (altitude, geography, cloud cover) and personal factors (extent and nature of outdoor activities).
 UV blocking contact lenses help provide protection against harmful UV radiation.
 However, clinical studies have not been done to demonstrate that wearing UV blocking contact lenses reduces the risk of developing cataracts or other eye disorders.
 Consult your Eye Care Professional for more information.

-Your Eye Care Professional will determine your wearing schedule (how long you should wear your lenses each day) and your replacement schedule (when you should discard your lenses and use new ones).
-When prescribed for frequent/planned replacement wear, you may clean and disinfect the lenses using a chemical disinfection system only.
-Your lenses are intended for daily wear for monthly replacement.
+Your Eye Care Professional will determine your wearing schedule (how long you should wear your lenses each day).
+When prescribed for daily disposable wear, lenses should be discarded upon removal.